-The SSL series has passed its 16th week and shows no signs of slowing!
+The Seeking-Sustainability-LIVE talkshow series just passed its 8th month and shows no signs of slowing!
 Here are some answers to frequently asked questions (FAQ).

 What is SSL?